riconaef/A-webapplication-with-a-machine-learning-pipeline/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-I thank airbnb for offering the data.
-You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/airbnb/seattle/data).
-You can also use the code here and run the model by yourself.
-Maybe you even have an idea for adjustments or improvements.
+I thank figure8 for offering the data.